 3) Let go of the problem.

 When you compromise you give up some of what you need in order to meet in the middle.
-This can be a challenge with Requirements, which tend to be pretty black and white.
+This can be a challenge with relationship requirements, which tend to be pretty black and white.

 So I would encourage you to think about…